seenivasanb/click-and-buy/README.md

 Example: `development-seeni-home-page`

 ### Push to the approprite branch
-And usual commit the changes and push to the appropriate branch using the following command.
+As usual commit the changes and push to the appropriate branch using the following command.
 ```git
 git push origin HEAD
 ```